RogueLikeJavaENS/RogueLike/TUTORIAL.md

 ## Map
 <img src="https://user-images.githubusercontent.com/71182082/118340551-5255d280-b51c-11eb-9a06-dd1a29e9a018.png" width="500"><br>
 By opening the map with the key **M**, you can see the rooms of the current floor of the dungeon.<br>
-You can't see a room on your map if you don't have visited her already.<br>
+You can't see a room on your map if you don't have visited it already.<br>
 The ways to see all the map are to visit all the room or use a Map of the Floor.<br>
 <img src="https://user-images.githubusercontent.com/71182082/118396389-a6150880-b64f-11eb-924f-c7b705204cdb.png" width="500"><br>
 When you are in the dungeon you can see where you are with a mini-map in the right of the screen.<br>